mfukano/fcc/backend-projects/shorturl/README.md

-# whoami
+# shorturl

 ## What is this?

 This is a URL shortener service that maps a valid URL to an API path tracked by a counter on the server.

-It does _not_ connect to a database, which means the paths are only valid while that server instance has not been stopped or restarted.
+**It does _not_ connect to a database, which means the paths are only valid while that server instance has not been stopped or restarted.**

 It has two endpoints, `/api/shorturl/` and `/api/shorturl/:id`: